Antenna TV: Classic television series

 Antenna TV has program licensing agreements with Sony Pictures Entertainment (which includes series produced by Columbia Pictures Television, TriStar Television and their merged production unit Columbia TriStar Television (which was reorganized as Sony Pictures Television in 2002), Screen Gems, and ELP Communications (including predecessors Tandem Productions, ELP Communications), CBS Media Ventures, and DLT Entertainment.
 The network also shares broadcast rights to classic television programs from the NBCUniversal Syndication Studios and Disney Media Distribution's 20th Television libraries with competing Weigel Broadcasting-owned digital broadcast network and primary rightsholder MeTV (with Antenna TV gaining access to Universal's program library in the fall of 2011, after those shows were removed from the Retro Television Network, and access to 20th Television's library via its April 2012 acquisition of WKRP in Cincinnati with other series from the library being added in January 2015) and rights to select program titles from Warner Bros.
 Television Distribution, and MGM Television (which includes series produced by Filmways and United Artists Television, but does not include content owned by its Metro-Goldwyn-Mayer prior to the 1986 acquisition of films and television programs produced directly by MGM by Ted Turner) with Antenna TV sister network This TV.

-The network's series programming primarily covers sitcoms from the 1950s to the early 2000s and (as of May 2025) includes shows such as The Drew Carey Show; Becker; Wings; Family Ties; Father Knows Best; Dennis the Menace; Three's Company; I Dream of Jeannie; Bewitched; The George Burns and Gracie Allen Show; The Jack Benny Program; The Partridge Family, The Jeffersons; Barney Miller; Alice; Benson; The Facts of Life; 227; Too Close for Comfort; and Silver Spoons.
-While several series on the network have been widely syndicated on other television outlets in the United States and abroad, some series featured on the network (such as Hazel, McHale's Navy, My Favorite Martian, Evening Shade, Dear John, Soap, Doogie Howser, M.D., Bachelor Father and Small Wonder) have not been seen on television – at least, in the U.S. – for several years or have been syndicated on a fairly inconsistent basis, and a few (such as My Mother the Car, It's About Time, Good Morning World, The Paul Lynde Show and Lotsa Luck) were too short-lived to have ever had a syndication afterlife.
+The network's series programming primarily covers sitcoms from the 1960s to the early 2000s and (as of January 2026) includes shows such as The Drew Carey Show; Becker; Wings; Designing Women; Family Ties; Who's the Boss?; Sabrina the Teenage Witch; Sanford and Son; One Day at a Time; Three's Company; I Dream of Jeannie; Bewitched; Mad About You; Head of the Class; The Partridge Family, The Jeffersons; Barney Miller; Alice; Benson; The Facts of Life; 227; Too Close for Comfort; NewsRadio and Just Shoot Me!.
+While several series on the network have been widely syndicated on other television outlets in the United States and abroad, some series featured on the network (such as Hazel, McHale's Navy, My Favorite Martian, Evening Shade, Dear John, Soap, Doogie Howser, M.D., Bachelor Father, My Two Dads and Small Wonder) have not been seen on television – at least, in the U.S. – for several years or have been syndicated on a fairly inconsistent basis, and a few (such as My Mother the Car, It's About Time, Good Morning World, The Paul Lynde Show and Lotsa Luck) were too short-lived to have ever had a syndication afterlife.